iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.16/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 1 reviews"/>
 </p>

+> This app was great from January till May, and then it stopped tracking my minutes of brisk walking.
+Needs fixing big time..<br> :date: __2021-06-07 21:31:27__

 > I loved this app when I first started using it, as it was an easy way to keep track of my progress, but like others, I'm finding that it keeps stripping out all of my stats, so starting to think I'll not bother using it anymore unless a fix is done very soon - such a shame I tried using the app again recently and it appears to have stopped working completely now, so not tracking any minutes at all, app needs updating!!<br> :date: __2021-05-25 08:16:26__